hafidh561/Garbage-Image-Classification/README.md

 ### Usage API

-1. After you run app use python or docker, open your web browser and go to `http://localhost:<YOUR PORT | 6969>/docs` for looksing some documentation.
+1. After you run app use python or docker, open your web browser and go to `http://localhost:<YOUR PORT | 6969>/docs` for looking some documentation.
 2. Now it's time to testing API, open your application for testing API.
 I'll use Postman for testing API.
 3. Set up postman like this.